seongyong116/EasyFuse/README.md

 # EasyFuse: Easy-to-Learn Visible and Infrared Fusion Framework based on Unpaired Set

-## Decription of ADD Sequence Dataset
+## Description of ADD Sequence Dataset

-* Dataset includes visible and infrared image pair set.
+* Dataset includes visible and infrared image pair sets.
-* Dataset consists of a total of 8 sequences(4 sequences at day and 4 sequecnes at night)
+* Dataset consists of a total of 8 sequences(4 sequences at day and 4 sequences at night)
 * Paired images are aligned at the pixel level by homography and are synchronized.

 | Sequence #1 | Sequence #2 |